ballerina-platform/ballerina-dev-website/learn/get-started/write-a-graphql-api-with-ballerina.md

 ### The `Query` type
 The `query` type has two fields.
-* Can be identified by the `resource` keyword in the function description.
 * The `all` field - This field will return all the data in the data source as an array.
 * The `filter` field - This field will return the data filtered by the ISO Code of a country(`isoCode`).

 ### The `Mutation` type
 The `mutation` type has a single field.
-* Can be identified by the `remote` keyword in the function description.
 * The `add` field - This field will add a given entry to the data source.

 ## Create the service package